FELONY DUI AND DUI WITH SERIOUS INJURIES

-As with every DUI, whether misdemeanor or felony, every case is investigated thoroughly, from the stop, or accident, through procedures used by the officers, validity of methods used, equipment, and consultation with experts regarding breath, blood or urine samples, if taken.
+As with every DUI, whether misdemeanor or felony, every case is investigated thoroughly by us, from the stop, or the accident, including procedures used by the officers, validity of methods used, maintenance of equipment, proper use of and training on the equipment, and consultation with experts regarding breath, blood or urine samples, if any were taken.

-In most DUI cases, the police officers give either a breath test or take a blood test.
-It is possible to challenge these tests.
-The machines may not be properly calibrated or you could have some underlying medical condition that caused false results.
-It may be possible to get charges reduced or dropped depending on the case.
+In most DUI cases, the police officers request either a breath test or a blood test.
+We may be able to challenge these tests.
+The intoxilyzer machines may not be properly calibrated or maintained, or have had repair issues, or a person could have some underlying medical condition or health issue that could affect breath or blood test results.
+It may be possible to get charges reduced or dropped depending on what we can find.

 Driver License Revocation for a Felony DUI Conviction

-Sandefer Law Firm is experienced in handling Felony DUI cases in St. Petersburg, Clearwater, all of Pinellas County and Pasco County, as well as Plant City, Dade City, New Port Richey, all of Hillsborough County, and the state of Florida.
+Sandefer Law Firm is experienced in handling Felony DUI cases in St. Petersburg, Clearwater, all of Pinellas County and Pasco County and the state of Florida.